opulo-inc/docs/docs/openpnp/v3/vision-pipeline-adjustment/2-homing-fiducial-pipeline.md

     ![Reviewing the ReferenceHead options](images/Select-Reference-Head-H1.webp)

 4. Click on the "Position Camera over location" icon button show below.
-This will move the top camera to where your datum board is mounted.
+This will move the top camera to the location where your datum board is mounted.

     ![Position top camera over homing fiducial](images/Position-camera-over-homing-fiducial.webp)

-5. Confirm that your top camera is positioned exactly over the homing fiducial.
+5. Verify that your top camera is positioned exactly over the homing fiducial.

     ![Center the homing fiducial in the camera view](images/Homing-fiducial-centered.webp)

-6. Adjust the exposure of your camera image as mentioned in the [Homing Fiducial Section](../calibration/4-homing-fiducial/index.md#double-check-camera-exposure).
+6. Adjust the exposure of your camera image as described in the [Homing Fiducial Section](../calibration/4-homing-fiducial/index.md#double-check-camera-exposure).

-7. Go to the `Vision` tab.
+7. Navigate to the `Vision` tab.

     ![Switch to the vision tab](images/vision-tab.webp)